BakariSp/LearnPar/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 Remember to configure the backend API URL environment variable for your Vercel deployment.

+## API Endpoints

+### Learning Path Endpoints

+The application uses different API endpoints depending on the context:

+1. **My Paths Page** - Uses `/api/users/me/learning-paths/{id}`
+   - Returns basic structure with progress tracking
+   - Used for the path list and summary view

+2. **Learning Path Detail Page** - Uses `/api/users/me/learning-paths/{id}/full`
+   - Returns complete nested structure with all courses, sections, and cards
+   - Includes progress information for the user
+   - Used for detailed view with card content

+3. **Section Cards** - Uses `/api/users/me/sections/{id}`
+   - Fetches detailed card information for a specific section
+   - Used when expanding a section to view its cards

+For more details on API endpoints, see the documentation in `doc/learning_path.md`.